It’s October. Pink Ribbon month. Pinktober it’s called.

 Please have a look at this link.
 It’s a film we all need to see.
 I thank them.

 So before you spend another cent on Pink Ribbons, stand still.
 Look behind the hype, the ‘hope’ to what is really being said.
 And break away.
 And stand your ground.
 And vow to be a different example.
-Teach our daughters that vibrant wellness comes from living our truth, from holding our chests high and from celebrating our female form, in all its glory.
-With Love.
+Teach our daughters that vibrant wellness comes from living our truth, from forgiving our foibles, from nourishing our deepest and highest impulses, from holding our chests high and from celebrating our female form, in all its glory.
+With Total Love.